Press Releases & News

 On Tuesday, February 18, at 9 a.m., Palm Beach County officials and representatives of the Boynton Beach Historical Society will unveil a new historical marker in Ocean Inlet Park, 6990 N. Ocean Boulevard, in Ocean Ridge.
 The marker chronicles the history of the South Lake Worth Inlet (often referenced locally as the “Boynton Inlet”).

-The South Lake Worth Inlet was constructed between 1925 and 1927 to improve water quality and circulation between the south end of Lake Worth and the Atlantic Ocean.
-It opened on March 16, 1927.
-Although not originally designed for navigation, the South Lake Worth Inlet is now a frequently used passage for fishing and pleasure boats, and other small craft.
+Constructed between 1925 and 1927, the South Lake Worth Inlet was originally designed to improve water quality and circulation between the southern end of Lake Worth and the Atlantic Ocean.
+It officially opened on March 16, 1927.
+Although not initially intended for navigation, the inlet has become an essential waterway for fishing boats, pleasure craft, and other small vessels.

-Descendants of Captain Walter “Pop” Lyman, who captained one of the first boats to navigate through the inlet, will also be in attendance.
-Model T cars on display by members of the Sunny T’s of South Florida Car Club and music by the Sunsation Quartet will help create a 1920s atmosphere for the celebration.
+Among the dignitaries attending the marker unveiling will be District 4 County Commissioner Steven L. Abrams, Janet DeVries, president of the Boynton Beach Historical Society, and members of the Neff family.
+Descendants of Captain Walter “Pop” Lyman, who piloted one of the first boats to navigate the inlet, will also be present.
+To evoke the spirit of the 1920s, Model T cars will be on display by the Sunny T’s of South Florida Car Club, and the Sunsation Quartet will provide live music for the celebration.

 Leave a Reply